egovernment/eregistrations/documentation/sections.md

 **entities** Set of objects of type `FormTabularEntity` which represent the table columns

 **generateFooter** A placeholder for custom footer definition.
-If you want to create custom definition of footer, you should define is on `section.constructor.generateFooter` (this must be ecmaScript, not dbjs definition, so place it in view/dbjs).
-Your custom `generateFooter` function will receive on argument (with the value of `propertyName` of section's master i.e. the partners set of given user).
+If you want to create custom definition of footer, you should do it on `section.constructor.generateFooter` (this must be ecmaScript, not dbjs definition, so place it in view/dbjs).
+Your custom `generateFooter` function will receive one argument (with the value of `propertyName` of section's master i.e. the partners set of given user).

 **sectionProperty** The name of the property on which the sections collection has been defined on the entity.
 For example `formSections`.